Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 It is responsible for:
 <!-- .element: class="fragment" data-fragment-index="1" -->

-- following the relay chain and providing block and finality notification stream
+- following the relay chain and providing block and finality notification streams
 - runtime api calls into the relay chain state for message processing

 <!-- .element: class="fragment" data-fragment-index="1" -->